mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker images

-this command is used to see the docker images
+This command is used to see the docker images

 ```bash
 docker images